lnapoli87/HOL3/hands-on-lab.md

 ##Overview

-The lab lets students use an AzureAD account to manage lists in a O365 Sharepoint tenant with an iOS app.
+The lab lets students use an AzureAD account to manage files in a O365 Sharepoint tenant with an iOS app.

 ##Objectives

-- Learn how to create a client for O365 to manage lists and listsItems
+- Learn how to create a client for O365 to list files and download to the local storage to then show it in a preview page.
-- Learn how to add features to create, edit and delete lists and items within an iOS app.

 ##Prerequisites